internet-of-production/WasmMeshBridge/README.md

 - Processor (ESP32): The processor gets data from the generator and calculate average using WebAssembly module.
 - Receiver (ESP32): This node requires serial connection with a PC like RaspberryPi.
 It reveives data from the processor and send them via serial communication.
 - Bridge (PC / RaspberryPi): A bridge between Mesh and an another network, for example, MQTT communication.
 It allows for reading data from a MCU via serial communication and transmitting message via MQTT.
 The program requires NodeJS, serial port like USB, and WiFi or Ethernet.

+##Limitaion
+Over-the-air update of Wasm is impossible.
+- WiFi: Simultatneous connection to a router is unstable.
+Therefore, loading Web IDE provided by embedded WebServer fails because html cannot get Wasm IDE without the internet.
+- BLE: Detailed setting is impossible in the arduino framework.
+One should use the ESP-IDF framework instead, but painlessMesh is not for ESP-IDF.